Hot Chocolate Fudge

 - Line an 8x8 pan with parchment paper.
 Have all your ingredients measured and ready to go because the fudge will thicken quickly.

-- Immediately spread into the pan and cool until firm, at least 4 hours or overnight (you can store in the refrigerator to speed up the process).
-Store in an airtight container for up to 2 weeks.
+- Immediately spread into the 8x8 pan and cool until firm, at least 4 hours or overnight (you can refrigerate to speed up the process).

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.